dalmemail/AmayaOS/README.md

 For testing AmayaOS on a real PC you may burn the boot ISO image in an empty CD/DVD, and reboot.
 You must set up your boot from CD/DVD device in the BIOS to use AmayaOS

-*NOTE 3: AmayaOS can't be compiled on x86_64 computers.*
+*NOTE: AmayaOS can't be compiled on x86_64 computers.*

 - - -